Updated: Aug 7

 We see a lot more poop issues with 3-year-olds as potty training consultants because it's a harder pattern to break.
 Simply because the pattern has being going on for a longer time.

-My advice: think of 20-30 months as a guide for the best potty training age.
+Think of 20-30 months as a general guide for the best potty training age.

-Not a marker of what your experience will *definitely* be potty training..but simply a tested guide.
+Not a marker of what your experience will *definitely* be potty training..but simply a pattern we've seen to keep in mind.

 If schedules and life make it much easier for you to potty train your child at 31 months, for example (since this was a question I was just asked by a mom), I promise you will be in a good place.